Command Prompt

 What Is It?

 The command prompt is a text interface to your computer.
-You are probably used to a graphical interface.
+You are likely used to a graphical interface.
 You point-and-click at icons and menus and that's how you start applications and make things work.
-A text interface presents you with only a cursor and you have to type commands to make things work.
-You may have never used a command prompt, but that's about to change (if you intend to be a computer technologist).
+A text interface presents you with only a cursor, and you have to type commands to make things work.

 Why Do I Need It?

 The command prompt is an absolutely essential tool for any computer technologist.
-You may never need it as a typical consumer user.
-However if you want to be a programmer, you have to become an expert at the command prompt.
+It is not a "nice to have" skill.
+It is a "must have" skill.
+As a technology professional, you will be required to be an expert at the command prompt.
 Some things can only be done at the command prompt.
-Some things are just easier at the command prompt.
-Over time as you get good with the command prompt, you will choose to do some things at the command prompt simply because of personal preference.
+Some things are just easier and more efficient at the command prompt.
 Most good programmers are faster at the command prompt than they are with a Graphical User Interface (GUI)

-It's important to know is this, the GUI you are used to is NOT the computer and is NOT the operating system.
-It is a layer of convenience placed on top of the operating system to make common and non-technical tasks easier.
-The GUI is an abstraction of what is really going on behind the scenes.
-Also it's very important to realize that what you can do in the GUI is only what the makers of the GUI let you do.
+The GUI you are used to is not the computer and is notT the operating system.
+It is an interface, a layer of convenience placed on top of the operating system to make common and non-technical tasks easier.
+The GUI is an abstraction of what is going on behind the scenes.
+It's also important to realize that what you can do in the GUI is only what the makers of the GUI let you do.

-The command prompt is closer to the computer and the actual operating system.
+The command prompt, by contrast, is closer to the computer and the actual operating system.
 As such, it's far less constrained and a potentially more powerful way to interact with the operating system.
 At the command prompt, you decide what is possible, not the makers of the GUI.

 Operating System Differences